Sutton Park NNR: Current status

 In February 2008, a City Council feasibility study examined the possibility of once again running passenger trains through the park.

 In September 2012, an outbreak of E. coli O157 was confirmed by the Health Protection Agency.
 Seven people were infected during the months of July and August.
 The park remained open but Birmingham City Council advised children under 10 to avoid visiting Sutton Park and for visitors to avoid contact with animals and wash hands thoroughly.
 Due to the outbreak, the autumn Midlands Counties and English National Road Relays running events in 2012 were cancelled.

-During the COVID-19 pandemic, outdoor exercise was encouraged as people struggled with the physical effects of lockdown and restrictions.
-Sutton Park remained busy even as the Wyndley Leisure Centre facilities were shut.